MrAshCreates/main-site/blog/2024-1-18/Verizon_Retail_Sales_Cheat_Sheet.md

 - **Features**:
   - Average speeds of 25–50 Mbps.
   - No data caps.
+  - Easy self-setup with LTE Home Router.
 - **Pros**:
-  - Available in rural areas.
+  - Available in rural and underserved areas.
+  - No annual contracts or data limits.
 - **Cons**:
-  - Slower speeds compared to Fios and 5G Home.
+  - Slower speeds compared to Fios and 5G Home Internet.
+  - Dependent on LTE network conditions.
-- **Ideal For**: Customers in areas without wired internet options.
+- **Ideal For**: Customers in areas without wired internet options or 5G coverage.

 ### Devices and Accessories